aicastell/noip-service/README.md

 address in the remote service.
 These values are provided to the container using USER, PASSWORD and UPDATE_INTERVAL environment variables.

-`docker run -d -e "USER=contacto@criptobadia.com" -e "PASSWORD=1234" -e "UPDATE_INTERVAL=60" --name register-dns noip:latest`
+`docker run -d -e "USER=contacto@criptobadia.es" -e "PASSWORD=1234" -e "UPDATE_INTERVAL=60" --name register-dns noip:latest`

 The service is already running.